For over two thousand years, the "Ama" of Japan have been free-diving the open Pacific Ocean for shellfish.

 The tools of the diving trade are few and simple.
 A weight belt, float, and net.
 Fins and wet suits were added only in the 1960s.

-The "Seiman" and "Doman" symbols are etched into the hood of diver’s wetsuits.
-Both are ancient symbols believed to ward off danger.
+Etched into the hood of diver’s wetsuits are the "Seiman" and "Doman" symbols thought to ward off danger.

 Traditional masks don't permit divers to equalize their ears to release pressure from descent, leaving many with ruptured ear drums.